go-ego/riot/docs/en/segmenter.md

 }
 ```

-When Using is 1 and the content participle is not empty, the keywords are preferentially obtained from the content participle.
+- When Using is 1 and the Content participle is not empty, the keyword is obtained from the content by the gse participle.

-When Using is 2, Using is 1 or 3 and the Content participle is empty; the key word is obtained from Tokens.
+- When Using is 2, Using is 1 or 3 and the Content participle is empty; the key word is obtained from Tokens.

-When Using is 3 and the Content clause is not empty, the keyword is obtained from the content token and Tokens.
+- When Using is 3 and the content participle is not empty, the keyword is obtained from the content through the gse participle and Tokens.

+- When Using is 4 and the Content participle is not empty, the keyword is obtained from the content through the gse participle and through the `""` participle.

-When Using is 5 and the content participle is not empty, the keyword is obtained from the content through the space participle.
+- When Using is 5 and the content participle is not empty, the keyword is obtained from the content through the space participle.